wso2/docs-is/en/docs/learn/configuring-recaptcha-for-self-registration.md

     </tr>
     <tr class="odd">
     <td><pre><code>manage_internally</code></pre></td>
     <td>Setting this value to <code>               true              </code> ensures the internal email sending module is enabled.
-However, setting this to <code>               false              </code> ensures that the email sending data is available to the application via a Web service.
+However, setting this to <code>               false              </code> ensures that the email sending data is available to the application via a web service.
 The application can send the email using its own email sender.</td>
     </tr>
     <tr class="even">
     <td><pre><code>enable_recaptcha</code></pre></td>